MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 ## Prerequisites

 - Your device must have developer mode enabled.
 For more information see [Enable your device for development](/windows/apps/get-started/enable-your-device-for-development).
-- Visual Studio 2022 or later with the [TBD - required workloads / components] workload.
+- Visual Studio 2022 or later with the .NET desktop development workload.

 ## Create a new C# WinUI app